 3. Pour a splash of olive oil in a high pan and add the chopped onion and garlic.

-4. Gently cook the onion over medium heat for 7 minutes until softened.
-Stir regularly to keep it from burning.
+4. Sweat the onion over medium heat for 7 minutes until it is soft.
+Stir regularly.
 Then add the cooked white beans.

 5. Pour in the warm chicken or vegetable stock and season generously with a good dash of pepper.